Acupuncture Gold Coast

 Chinese Herbal Medicine

-Chinese Herbal Medicine will include a case history and diagnosis of symptoms.
-This is followed by the prescription of a herbal formula (herbs) as part of treatment for specific conditions.
-[Click here for more information about Chinese Herbal Medicine and Chinese Herbs]
+Chinese Herbal Medicine is provided as an option with all Acupuncture treatments at our clinic.
+This involves the prescription of a herbal formula (herbs) as part of treatment for specific conditions.
+[Click here for more information about Chinese Herbal Medicine and Chinese Herbs].

 Auricular Therapy, Chinese Dietary Therapy, Exercise Therapy and Manual Therapies.